TL;DR

 Can I switch frameworks later?

 Yes, but it is a rewrite, not a migration.
-Plan the first one to last 3–5 years.
+Plan the first build to last 3 to 5 years.

-Django pairs more naturally with Python ML libraries.
-Laravel can call external AI APIs (OpenAI, Anthropic) just fine.
-If AI is a "call an API" feature, both work.
-If AI is core product with custom models, Django.
+Django pairs more naturally with Python ML libraries when you train or run custom models in process.
+Laravel can call external AI APIs (OpenAI, Anthropic, Vercel AI Gateway) cleanly.
+If AI is "call an API and render the response," both work.
+If AI is core product with custom models running in process, lean Django and Python.
+I cover this trade in Choosing a Laravel development company and the AI automation services page.

 Laravel and Django are both 2026's best-in-class backend frameworks for founders.
-The decision is mostly about your team, your hiring market, and whether data/ML is in your next year's roadmap.
+The decision is mostly about your team, your hiring market, and whether data or ML is on the roadmap in the next year.

-If you want a second opinion on your specific choice, I've picked between exactly these two many times through my custom web applications engagements at $3,499/mo and Fractional CTO at $4,500/mo.
-Get a quote in 60s and we will walk through it.
+If you want a second opinion on your specific case, I have picked between exactly these two many times through my custom web applications engagements at $3,499/mo and Fractional CTO at $4,500/mo Advisory or $8,500/mo full.
+Get a quote in 60s and I will walk through it with you.

-For real builds, see GigEasy MVP delivery (3 weeks, Barclays/Bain Capital-backed) and bolttech payment integration (40+ providers, $1B+ unicorn).
+For real builds I can speak to first-hand, see GigEasy MVP delivery (3 weeks, Barclays/Bain Capital-backed) and bolttech payment integration (40+ providers, $1B+ unicorn).
 Related reading: Laravel vs Node.js for startups and best web frameworks for 2026.